raietracer/ActionPlatformerStarter/README.md

+# Overview

+A versatile, modular, feature-rich starting point for 3D platforming games built in Godot 4.4.

+---

 ## Quick Start

 Ready to get started on a new 3D Platformer project?
 Try this starter kit filled with various hand-picked modules to get you building and playtesting levels ASAP!